AI Use Cases/Construction

 Automated Workflow Execution

 For Customer Success teams, this eliminates manual triage entirely.
 Tickets arrive pre-classified, pre-prioritized, and pre-assigned with context automatically pulled from project schedules, budgets, and compliance logs.
 CSMs spend zero time sorting; they spend time on exceptions - complex disputes, multi-project escalations, or tickets the model flags for human judgment.
 The system surfaces the reason for each routing decision, so CSMs can override when Construction realities require it.
-Routing accuracy improves from 70-75% (manual baseline) to 94-97% within 60 days.
+We measure your manual routing baseline during the audit, set a stated accuracy target against it, and report on that target weekly from go-live.

 A Systems-Level Fix